 I have developed successful research collaborations within the School, within other Departments and with a number of external organisations.
 Through my research I have been asked to participate in a number of European initiatives and research bids including funding from the Council of Europe, the EU and UNESCO.
 I have submitted numerous research proposals to funding bodies over the last few years including to: Leverhulme Trust, DETR, ESRC, AHRC, NERC, MRC, EU, Countryside Agency, Construction Research and Innovation Strategy Panel (CRISP) and MAFF.
 I have worked with international, national and local organisations on projects including Defra, Natural England, Environment Agency, English Nature, SNH, One-NE, North East Community Forests, Durham Heritage Coast Partnership, Uniscape, British Council/DfID and many others locally, nationally and internationally.
 I am presently working on an AHRC funded project ‘Hydrocitizenship’ under the connected communities programme.
 Recent projects include the use of a Baysian Belief Network (BBN) to explore ’Interdisciplinary methods to build a socio-ecological decision-making tool to inform marine governance’ funded by NERC uner the Valuing Nature Network initiative, policy assessment in England and the UK relating to the implementation of the European Landscape Convention (ELC), green infrastructure planning and an examination of landscape change related to policy options for Natural England.
 I have also worked in developing countries on sustainability issues such as the assessment of the landscape impacts of the shrimp industry in Bangladesh.
 I have spoken, lectured and taught in China, India and a number of countries in Europe.
 My main teaching responsibilities at Newcastle are with postgraduate (Masters and Doctoral) students on sustainable landscape planning and climate change and planning.

-I am a Director of the Landscape Research Group Ltd (LRG) and as Editor of the international peer reviewed journal Landscape Research I have helped to focus attention within the journal onto cultural landscape issues.
+I am a Director of the Landscape Research Group Ltd (LRG) and as Managing Editor of the international peer reviewed journal Landscape Research (2009-14) I helped to focus attention within the journal onto cultural landscape issues.
 I have spoken at a number of conferences and symposiums, including the Council of Europe in relation to the ELC, academic and professional conferences and symposia.
 I have published widely on cultural landscape issues and landscape sustainability.
 A second edition of the book Landscape & Sustainability, which I co-edited was published by Routledge in 2007.
-My new book, New Cultural Landscapes which is due for publication in 2013, will explore issues of heritage, conservation, human-nature relationships in the landscape and the creation of meaning in future landscapes.
+My new book, New Cultural Landscapes (2014) explores issues of heritage, conservation, human-nature relationships in the landscape and the creation of meaning in future landscapes.
 In addition to professional reports, my publications range from international academic peer-review papers, to ‘think’ pieces in professional journals in the UK and abroad.
 I have spoken in various countries on how to publish peer review papers in international journals.

 I have acted as internal and external examiner at all levels of University education (undergraduate, postgraduate, PhD) both in the UK and abroad.
 I have supervised a number of successful PhD candidates and numerous students who are now in Landscape and Planning professional practice.
 I have also supervised post-doctoral visitors and academics who come to Newcastle to carry out research with me.